collectionscms/collections/README.md

   </a>
 </p>

-Collections is a headless CMS that accelerates global site building, with multilingual and AI-powered SEO optimization.
+Collections is a headless CMS that accelerates global site building, with multilingual and AI SEO generation.

 No more using multiple CMSs or paid plug-ins.